 As part of its continuing effort to identify and learn from high-performing middle schools, the National Forum, in collaboration with

-Launched its Schools to Watch® State Program in 2002.
+launched its Schools to Watch® State Program in 2004.
 Through this program, the Forum has trained teams of education leaders to implement Schools to Watch® programs in their states.

 The Schools to Watch® program is a state-level model of the nationally recognized Schools to Watch® program created by the National Forum to Accelerate Middle-Grades Reform.

-Current STW states include: Arkansas, California, Colorado, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Utah, and Virginia.
+Current STW states include: Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Utah, and Virginia.

 In the mid-1990s, the National Forum to Accelerate Middle-Grades Reform translated its beliefs about the characteristics of a high-performing middle-grades school into a set of evaluation criteria.